peweetheman/Backpropagation/backprop_files/README.txt

 Multilayer Perceptron

 I first completed the basic framework for the neural network.
-Since there were only two layer I did not loop through layers in backprop assign deltas etc.
+Since there were only two layers I did not loop through layers in backprop assign deltas etc.

 In my code I use the development data to loop through and choose which set of weights over all iterations was optimal, this way avoiding overfitting the training data.